MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/accessing-registry-keys-safely.md

 Follow these guidelines to safely access registry keys:

--   Use the SetupAPI and *software keys* for a device.
+-   Use the [SetupAPI](setupapi.md) functions only to open registry keys, especially the *hardware keys* and *software keys* for a device.

     These functions address common problems that result from restrictions on access permissions.